-We are now a partakers of the divine nature (2 Pet.
-1:4) and I can trust the flow of His Spirit within (Jn.
-7:37-39) more than I could trust the reasoning of my mind.
+We are now partakers of His divine nature (2 Pet.
+1:4) and we can trust the flow of His Spirit within (Jn.
+7:37-39) more than we could trust the reasoning of in our mind.

 The faint impressions in the mind and imagination is one of the most common ways God reveals vision to His people.
 This is simply a way that God uses to reveal His will and purpose.
 Each way is precious if God is the source.

 Most seasoned and credible prophets will confirm that the most predominant ways that God speaks to them is through the still small God thoughts in the mind and the faint impressions in the imagination.
 I had to learn to trust the thoughts and impressions I received in my Spirit.
 What helped me is that they always aligned with the Word of God.
 That is why knowing God’s Word is important.

 Daniel used his spiritual eyes and spiritual ears to experience the spiritual Kingdom within (Luke 17:21).
 Even if you only glimpse a hazy appearance at first, purpose to honor the little that you do see, and trust your spiritual eyesight will strengthen with exercise over time.

 Whatever we honor, we empower.
 Whatever we place our attention and focus and energy on, we increase and release more of into our lives.
 As we mature, we should fix our spiritual eyes, gaze intently, and focus on the spirit realm without distraction.